nielsenjared/nielsenjared.github.io/content/blog/antifragile/index.md

 Git.

-The list goes on...

 These things aren't sexy.
 And that’s exactly why you want to master them.
-They're very safe bets.
+They're safe bets.
+They've been around and are widely used for a reason.

 So what are the risky investments to make today?